sergiusens/snappy-docs/deprecation-notices/dn6.md

 _introduced in snapcraft 2.35_

+The `snap` command originally served two purposes:

+1. `snapcraft snap` walked through the entire lifecycle for each part of the project (pull, build, stage, and prime) before finally creating the snap, and
+2. `snapcraft snap <directory>` simply created a snap of the provided directory (without involving the lifecycle at all).

-With the introduction of vesion 2.35, `snapcraft snap` has been reserved as a step for snapping up a snapcraft project itself as the use of `snapcraft snap <directory>` was confusing from the point of view of someone working on an actual snapcraft project.
+This ended up being confusing from the point of view of someone working on an actual snapcraft project.

-The new command `pack` is much more explicit in that snapcraft is just focusing on assembling the final snap from a valid layout for a given directory, such that the new way to create a snap from a directory has the following syntax:
+The new command `pack` is much more explicit in that snapcraft is just focusing on assembling the final snap from a valid layout for a given directory.
+The new way to create a snap from a directory has the following syntax:

     snapcraft pack <directory>